Jane Philpott: Queen's University

 Philpott was named the Dean of the Faculty of Health Sciences and Director of the School of Medicine for Queen's University in early 2020.
-She also serves as the CEO of the Southeastern Ontario Academic Medical Organization.
+She also is the CEO of the Southeastern Ontario Academic Medical Organization.
 Her five-year term in these positions started in July 2020.

 Philpott has advocated the national decriminalization of the simple possession of illicit drugs to help cope with the increasing number of overdose deaths.

 In September 2020, Philpott opened an Office of Equity, Diversity, and Inclusion in the Faculty of Health Sciences.
 She spearheaded the creation of the Dean's Action Table on Equity, Diversity, and Inclusion, which consists of an executive and seven working groups, and launched the Equity, Diversity, and Inclusion Fund.

 In early December 2020, Philpott and two colleagues from the medical establishment in Kingston advocated a type of "no-fault insurance" scheme for manufacturers of COVID-19 vaccine, in order to indemnify them and shift the burden to the federal government.

 Philpott initiated the creation of the Dean's Initiative for Indigenous Summer Programs and renewed focus on strengthening Queen's relationship with the Weeneebayko Area Health Authority (WAHA).
 Philpott also initiated the change to the QuARMS (Queen's Accelerated Route to Medical School) admissions policy, designating all 10 seats for Indigenous peoples and Black Canadians.

 Philpott spearheaded the planning process for the launch of a new global health institute in the Faculty of Health Sciences.